 Sometimes your dog might develop a fear of going outside to potty.
 As a result, he will end up soiling the house when he feels the urge to eliminate.
 It could be that he has recently experienced a scary encounter.
 Also, if there is another dog in your household or he can see the neighbor’s dog, he might be afraid of going to his potty area.

 It is up to you to figure out why your dog is afraid of the outside.
 Watch him and observe what is scaring him off, especially to go to the designated potty area.

 In some cases, dogs tend to display their territorial behavior through urinating.
 As we mentioned that anxiety is a cause for house soiling, it is also likely that an anxious dog will want to mark boundaries.
 This way, your dog believes that he is safe from any harm.

 Also, if you have an unsprayed/unneutered dog, he might occasionally soil the house when he is marking boundaries.
 He is in need of a mate and thus he will try to use urine to attract a potential mate.
 He might end up urinating on your items as well as beddings.

-Your dog might also soil the house when he is too excited.
+.
 For example, if you have been away for some time and you get back home, he will be jumping up and down with so much excitement.
 He might even pee a little.